avrodrigues/bbs_across_taxa/README.md

 In `data` you find all the data necessary to run the analysis and compute the diversity and stability metrics.
-In `function` you find the functions created optmize the analysis workflow.
+In `function` you find the functions created optimize the analyses workflow.
-In `script` you find the code for the analysis and figures.
+In `script` you find the code for the analyses and figures.
 In `output` you find the output from models, figures and table.